 - The self-controlled risk interval (SCRI) design will be used to sequentially monitor occurrence of safety events of interest while controlling for time-invariant confounders.
-The SCRI design uses data from cases (i.e., individuals who experience safety events of interest following vaccination) to compare the risk interval following vaccination to pre- or post-vaccination non-risk intervals ("pre-vaccination control interval" and "post-vaccination control interval") in the same individual. - An active comparator design will be used to sequentially monitor occurrence of safety events of interest with Pfizer-BioNTech COVID-19 vaccinations as compared to recipients of influenza vaccine in the VHA during 2014/2015 through 2018/2019 flu seasons.
-Data in peri-COVID time periods from January 2020 to present are excluded because of pandemic-associated under-utilization of health resources and underreporting of medical events.
+The SCRI design uses data from cases (i.e., individuals who experience safety events of interest following vaccination) to compare the risk interval following vaccination to post-vaccination non-risk intervals ("post-vaccination control interval") in the same individual. - An active comparator design will be used to sequentially monitor occurrence of safety events of interest with Pfizer-BioNTech COVID-19 vaccinations as compared to recipients of influenza vaccine in the VHA during 2014/2015 through 2018/2019 flu seasons.
+Data in peri-COVID time periods from January 2020 to present are excluded because of pandemic-associated under-utilization of health resources and under-reporting of medical events.